How we process satellite imagery so that you can operate with ready-to-use data

 1.1.
-Selection of suppliers or distributors of satellite data
+Selection of suppliers or distributors of satellite data.

-2. Downloading data from supplier servers
+2. Downloading data from supplier servers.

 3. Data processing

 3.1.
-Convert pixel values of satellite images from DN to physical units (ToA)
+Convert pixel values of satellite images from DN to physical units (ToA).

-To simplify the subsequent data analysis, we apply correction of all obtained satellite images and convert pixel values to the reflectance properties of the Earth’s surface (albedo) measured by a space-based sensor flying higher than the Earth’s atmosphere (Top of atmosphere reflectance - TOA).
-This type of correction is performed considering the illumination conditions and imaging geometry at the scene acquisition time.
+To simplify the subsequent data analysis, we apply a correction to all the satellite images obtained and convert pixel values to the reflectance properties of the Earth’s surface (albedo) measured by a space-based sensor flying higher than the Earth’s atmosphere (top of atmosphere reflectance – ToA).
+This type of correction is performed considering the illumination conditions and imaging geometry at the time of the scene acquisition.

 Each tile is accompanied by additional meta information, such as:

-percentage of the useful area of the image within the limits of the tile
+- percentage of the useful area of the image within the limits of the tile

-matrix of image location within the tile (in the case of incomplete coverage of the tile image – in which part of the tile the image is present)
+- matrix of image location within the tile (in the case of incomplete coverage of the tile image – in which part of the tile the image is present)

-percent of cloud coverage within the tile
+- percentage cloud coverage within the tile

-sun azimuth and elevation angles
+- sun azimuth and elevation angles

-information about the available spectral channels
+- information about the available spectral channels

 We store in our database: